A Story About Depression, Attempted Suicide, Nervous Breakdown

 In the year 2000 I was doing fine until I realized that my life was going nowhere.
 It hit me that I really wasn’t going to bear kids and maybe no one was ever going to want me.
 It was a normal day at work and I developed a headache, I got the bottle of painkillers from the medicine cabinet and took two.
 Somehow I told myself that two would never do the trick, I felt so tired and wanted just to sleep.
 I took two more and two more until I took the entire bottle.

 I staggered into my boss’ office laughing and crying at the same time.
 What was so funny?
 I don’t know!
-He knew something was wrong as this was not my normal behaviour.
+He knew something was wrong as this was not my normal behavior.
 He said I told him that the headache wouldn’t go away.
 All this I barely remember.

 Why would someone want to take their own life, twice?
 Depression.

 Depression is an illness that is caused through stress.
 It sometimes run in families.
 Many factors can bring depression through stress.
 Loss of job, bankruptcy, business failure, death of loved one, heart break, trauma, accident.
 If any one factor can lead to depression, imagine someone experiencing more than one.
-Read more about it here.

 A life of Pain and Distress